dmiller/clojure-clr-next/_drafts/2025-10-16-tag-youre-int.md

 ```

 Static method/property/field expressions are almost identical.
-The only significant differnce is that `HasClrType` returns true: there is always a type known for static properties and fields.
+The only significant difference is that `HasClrType` always returns true: there is always a type known for static properties and fields.

 The only remaining `HostExpr` derivative is `InstanceZeroArityCallExpr`.
 This is created when we have an interop call that we know is an instance call (as opposed to a static call) but we can't resolve the name of the method/property/field.
 We are in a reflection situation.
 The only way we have a `ClrType` is if the user has supplied a type hint.